Mindfulness as a Foundation for Healing

 POSTURE

-It is important to sit upright either on the floor or a seat.
+Sitting upright, either on the floor or on a seat, is important.
 Keep your spine long, especially the area behind the neck (do this by dropping your chin).
-If on a chair, your feet should be planted on the floor.
-A good way to start is with your hands turned down on your knees-- this encourages grounding and stillness.
+If sitting in a chair, plant your feet firmly on the floor.
+A good way to start is with your hands on your knees, which encourages grounding and stillness.

-I recently started meditating with my eyes open with a soft gaze toward the ground a few feet in front of me.
+I recently started meditating with my eyes open, using a soft gaze toward the ground a few feet before me.
 It is also common to close your eyes.
-You can experiment with both, but I encourage eyes open unless it causes too much distraction.
+Experiment with both, but I encourage keeping your eyes open unless it becomes distracting.

 2) Anchor Your Attention to Your Breath

-Now that you took your seat, the next step is to anchor your attention to your breath.
-Without an anchor, your mind has nothing to focus on and will wander all over the place.
-Your breath is a powerful tool because it’s always constant and it comes from inside and outside of ourselves.
+Now that you’ve taken your seat, the next step is to anchor your attention to your breath.
+Without an anchor, your mind will wander all over the place.
+Your breath is a powerful tool because it’s always present and connects you to the inner and outer worlds.

-When I first started meditating, I couldn’t even feel my breath.
-This is common.
-You can direct your attention to the spot above your upper lip and beneath your nostril.
-Rest your mind there.
+When I first started meditating, I couldn’t even feel my breath—and that’s common.
+You can focus on the spot above your upper lip and beneath your nostrils, resting your mind there.

-Notice whatever you can.
-You can notice temperature, perspiration, motion, static, or even just nothing.
+Notice whatever you can—temperature, perspiration, motion, or even stillness.
 There is no wrong sensation.

-With each exhale allow yourself to let go of whatever your mind wants to fixate on.
-Each time your mind wanders, come back to your breath, let it anchor you throughout your meditation.
+With each exhale, allow yourself to let go of whatever your mind is trying to fixate on.
+Each time your mind wanders, gently bring it back to your breath.
+Let your breath serve as your anchor throughout the meditation.

-Over time, you will access effortless states of concentration where it will feel unnatural to break your focus, but when starting out, always be gentle with yourself and remember, this is a gradual practice.
+Over time, you’ll access effortless states of concentration, where it will feel unnatural to break your focus.
+But when you’re just starting out, be gentle with yourself and remember—this is a gradual practice.

 3.)
 Notice When the Mind Has Wandered

-This step is really the action of the practice.
-Noticing when your mind has wandered is a powerful moment of presence.
-It is a moment of the very wakefulness we are cultivating on our cushion and in our lives.
-When you notice the mind has wandered, you are now in the driver seat.
+This step is the essence of the practice.
+Noticing when your mind has wandered is a powerful moment of presence—a glimpse of the wakefulness we cultivate on the cushion and in life.
+When you notice your mind has wandered, you are in the driver’s seat.

 If you’re interested in this content and want to learn more about mindfulness as a practice, reach out below!